 And because the GPUs cards cost less and save more power compared to ASICs, GPUs are popular in the cryptocurrency mining arenas.
-Of course, an ASIC card will deliver very high hash rate for specific coin, is much smaller and lighter for similar performance, and has a higher profit margin compared to GPUs.
-GPUs are, however, more flexible in their applications compared to ASICs which are application specific for a given coin.
+Of course, an ASIC card will deliver a very high hash rate for specific coin due to the fact that it is much smaller and lighter for similar performance, and has a higher profit margin compared to GPUs.
+GPUs are, however, more flexible in their applications compared to ASICs, which are application specific for a given coin.

 That said, there are GPU cards specifically made for mining cryptocurrencies and Nvidia and AMD are still the most popular manufacturers of GPUs used for cryptocurrency mining.

-If you are assessing performance, te criteria is almost the same when accessing performance.
-You are going to look at power consumption, which will affect performance, noise output, and reliability; hash rates; memory, speed etc. Remember to also consider the re-sale value: if the card can't play games good, then it may mean the resale value will drop significantly if you find it not worthwhile for mining crypto or want to dispose it later.
+If you are assessing performance, the criteria are almost the same when accessing performance.
+You are going to look at power consumption, which will affect performance, noise output, and reliability; hash rates; memory, speed, etc. Remember to also consider the resale value: if the card can't play games good, then it may mean the resale value will drop significantly if you find it not worthwhile for mining crypto or want to dispose of it later.

-Mining Hashrate performance will depend on the type of miner used and the miner version, type of VRAM used etc. Therefore, even if values are quoted in this article, they are far from ideal for later versions of miners, software and VRAMs involved.
+A miner's hash rate performance will depend on the type and the version of the miner used as well as the type of VRAM used, and other factors.
+Therefore, even if values are quoted in this article, they are far from ideal for later versions of miners, software, and VRAMs.
 Miner versions and software versions keep coming up.
-The values are only for providing a guideline.
+These values are only meant as guidelines.

 AMD Radeon VII